 Field trips, annual school tours and our end of year special event will be reserved for those who have consistently strived to behave well.
-In the Senior Classes we have incentives and rewards including the Class Dojo:
+In all classes a variety of incentives and rewards are used.
+For example: Marble Jar, Golden Time, Table Toppers, Thinking Chair, Reward Chart, Visual Timetable etc.